πͺ Testing with AI

 }

-- configures how HTML is processed before sending it to GPT.
-This section is highly important to tune to adapt to your application.
-For instance, the default strategy may remove some important elements, or contrary keep some elements that have no practical usage in test automation.
+HTML is processed before sending it to GPT to reduce the number of tokens used.
+You may need to adjust default settings to work with your application.
+For instance, the default strategy may remove some important elements, or contrary keep HTML elements that have no use for test automation.

 Here is the default config: